mvila/npm-addict/README.md

 # npm addict

-Your daily injection of new npm packages.
+Your daily injection of npm packages.